Title Grant Administration

 - Unified Goals – Schoolwide programs bring parents, the community, and the school together to redesign and improve the school.

 The NCLB Consolidated application is the tool that documents schoolwide programming.
 The district/school representative should notify their regional ISBE consultant to let them know they are interested in developing a schoolwide plan.
+ISBE does not approve schoolwide plans.
+Those are approved by the local school board.

 Any eligible school that desires to operate a schoolwide program shall first develop (or amend for such a program that was in existence on the day before the date of enactment of the No Child Left Behind Act of 2001), in consultation with the local education agency and its school support team or other technical assistance provider under section 1117, a comprehensive plan for reforming the total instructional program in the school that meets specific criteria.

 No later than July 1, 2013, all schools transitioning to schoolwide will do their plan via Rising Star.
-Please see the PowerPoint, FAQ and Crosswalk for more information.
-Existing schoolwide programs are encouraged to transition to Rising Star but are not required.

 Should Schools Begin Schoolwide Planning If They Are Not At 40% Low Income?